Polymer/old-docs-site/1.0/docs/devguide/styling.md

 pseudo-element, which allowed writing rules that pierce through the Shadow DOM encapsulation boundary.
 However, these proved problematic and have been deprecated.
 {: .alert .alert-info }

+The recommended current way of affecting the look of an element's local DOM is by using custom CSS properties and custom CSS mixins, which offer great flexibility without paying the price of giving up encapsulation.

 ### Custom CSS properties {#xscope-styling-details}